AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/04.taking-screenshots/docs.en.md

 After you take a screenshot, it will be saved in the clipboard.
 In most cases you will be able to paste it into a document that you are currently editing by using *Ctrl + V* button combination.
 Alternatively, if you need to save the screenshot into a file, you should open the standard **Paint** program (or any other app that can work with images).
 Paste your screenshot there using the same button combination or by clicking the Paste button (usually in the top left corner of the screen) and then save it.

-Windows OS 8 and 10 let you take a screenshot very quickly with a *Win + PrtScn* combination.
+Windows 8 and 10 let you take a screenshot very quickly with a *Win + PrtScn* combination.
 As soon as you press these buttons, the screenshot will be automatically saved as a file to your Pictures -> Screenshots Folder.

 There is also a dedicated program for taking screenshots called *Snipping Tool* that you can find via Start menu among standard programs of your computer.
 Snipping Tool lets you capture of any area of your desktop or the entire screen.
 After taking a screenshot using this program you can edit the picture and save it to any folder on your computer.